The Guide to Pipeline Intelligence

 This disconnect creates several problems:

-• You cannot focus your efforts on accounts that are in-market because you don’t know who they are
+• You can’t focus your efforts on accounts that are in-market because you don’t know who they are

-• You cannot focus your messaging on buying stage because you do not know where the buyer is in their journey
+• You can’t focus your messaging on buying stage because you do not know where the buyer is in their journey

 In spite of the challenges marketers face, they do manage to collect a lot of data about prospects — especially after those prospects fill out a form.
 Once they are no longer anonymous, you may be able to track